Image Credit: Bjoern Wylezich/Shutterstock.com

 Cadmium is a soft ductile metal with a bluish-silvery white crystalline physical appearance.
-It is easily cut with a knife.
-Small additions of zinc make it very brittle.
-It resembles tin and is similar in respects to zinc.
+It is easily cut with a knife and small additions of zinc make it very brittle.
+It resembles tin and is like zinc in many respects.

 Electrolytic cadmium is 99.95% pure and is obtained primarily as a by-product of the zinc industry by treating the flue dust and fumes from the roasting of the ores.
-As an example flue dust on average can contain approximately 600kg of cadmium per metric ton of dust.
+As an example, flue dust on average can contain approximately 600 kg of cadmium per metric ton of dust.
 Half the world’s production of cadmium is carried out in the United States.

-- Adding small quantities of cadmium to copper gives higher strength, improved hardness and wear resistance, however decreases the electrical conductivity.
+- Adding small quantities of cadmium to copper gives higher strength, improved hardness and wear resistance, however, decreases the electrical conductivity.
 Copper containing 0.5 to 1.2% cadmium is commonly referred to as cadmium copper or cadmium bronze.
 Hitenso is a commercially available cadmium bronze and exhibits 35% greater strength than hard-drawn copper and 85% the conductivity of copper.
 Conductivity bronze another commercially available copper used extensively for electric wires, contains 0.8% cadmium and 0.6% tin and exhibits a conductivity 50% that of copper.

 - Electronic applications requiring high corrosion resistance.